Table of Contents

 Commands '/f' and '/fd'

-I.e. following code implements the font resolver - that parses the font file name and size separated by the comma - and creates the font from "C:\Windows\Fonts":
+For example, the following code implements the font resolver—which parses the font file name and size separated by a comma—and creates the font from "C:\Windows\Fonts":

 RichTextDefaults.FontResolver = p =>